iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Regret in APG EST SEQ.md

 \end{aligned}
 $$

-Focusing on the second 2 terms by the end of expression (2), we have
+Focusing on the last two terms by the end of expression (2), we have

 $$
 \begin{aligned}